 Race HQ and Facilities

 RPAC is grateful to Pistachios in the Park for generously making their circular, glass Priory Park Pavilion Cafe available as our Race HQ.
-Contained within this strategically sited, iconic building are toilets and limited changing facilities.
-The cafe will remain open during and after the race.
+Contained within this strategically sited, iconic building are toilets and limited changing facilities although the cafe may not be open for refreshments.
 Near the Start will be a supervised, covered bag store where you may leave kit bags at your own risk.

 Transport and parking